JanisGeise/airfoil_shape_optimization/Readme.md

 1. improvement and generalization of BayesOpt routine
 2. IO via YAML config file
 3. improvement of convergence behavior
+4. test different objective functions
+5. extend design point to design range -> how to efficiently run $\alpha$ sweeps in OpenFOAM?
+-> initialize each new point with previous alpha
-4. replace meshing with [airfoil_meshing](https://github.com/AndreWeiner/airfoil_meshing) once that is implemented
+6. replace meshing with [airfoil_meshing](https://github.com/AndreWeiner/airfoil_meshing) once that is implemented
-5. check of user input
-6. maybe use wall function in case the grid is messed up
+7. maybe use wall function in case the grid is messed up
-7. maybe add rounding of LE and TE (in case bayesOpt isn't able to detect unsuitable AF shapes with sharp TE)
+8. maybe add rounding of LE and TE (in case bayesOpt isn't able to detect unsuitable AF shapes with sharp TE)
-8. avoid writing surface data for all time steps since steady state simulation -> how to set purgeWrite for surface sampling?
+9. avoid writing surface data for all time steps since steady state simulation -> how to set purgeWrite for surface sampling?
-9. validation of the numerical setup using NACA0012 standard benchmark case (grid convergence, ...)
+10. validation of the numerical setup using NACA0012 standard benchmark case (grid convergence, ...)
-10. extend design point to design range -> how to efficiently run $\alpha$ sweeps in OpenFOAM? -> initialize each new point with previous alpha
 11. extend for compressible flows and higher Re
-12. refactoring (ongoing)
+12. refactoring main script (ongoing)
 13. add checkpoints, logging, ...
 14. parallel execution, HPC support etc.